About social communication disorder

 Diagnosing social communication disorder

-Social communication disorder (SCD) can be diagnosed by health professionals with experience in child development and developmental disorders like autism spectrum disorder (ASD).
+Health professionals with experience in child development and developmental disorders like autism can diagnose social communication disorder.

-Diagnosing SCD is very similar to diagnosing autism spectrum disorder.
-It usually involves several health professionals, including speech pathologists and psychologists.
+Diagnosing social communication disorder usually involves several health professionals, including speech pathologists and psychologists.
 It might include a combination of interviews, language assessments and behaviour assessments.

-If you think your child might have SCD, it’s best to talk about your concerns as soon as possible with a trusted health professional, like your child and family health nurse, GP or paediatrician.
+If you think your child might have social communication disorder, it’s best to talk about your concerns as soon as possible with a trusted health professional, like your child and family health nurse, GP or paediatrician.
 These professionals can refer you to a specialist in child development for further assessment.

-Because social communication disorder (SCD) was defined only in 2013, there are currently no therapies or interventions specifically for SCD.
-Also, there’s little evidence about how successful existing therapies are for SCD.
+There are currently no therapies or supports specifically for social communication disorder.
+Also, there’s little evidence about how successful existing therapies are for social communication disorder.

-But children with SCD and children with autism spectrum disorder (ASD) have many of the same difficulties.
-This means that children with SCD can use the same types of therapies and interventions as children with ASD.
+But children with social communication disorder and autistic children have many of the same difficulties.
+This means that children with social communication disorder can use the same types of therapies and supports as autistic children.

 These therapies typically focus on children’s verbal and non-verbal communication, as well as social skills and play skills.